 Recipe Testers’ Reviews

-These are beautiful right out of the oven—and with a hefty scoop of vanilla ice cream, they’re divine.
+These apple tarts are beautiful right out of the oven—and with a hefty scoop of vanilla ice cream, they’re divine.
 But even sans ice cream, they’re really tasty.

 A tip–when baking, space them as far apart as you can, so the crusts can crisp up without steaming each other.

-The taste was pleasant without being overly sweet.
+The taste of these honey-ginger apple tarts was pleasant without being overly sweet.
 I might actually have added a little sugar to sweeten the taste.
 I couldn’t really taste the ginger and the taste of honey wasn’t overpowering either.
 The caramelized nuts were also very easy to make and the end result was very professional.

-Overall I was surprised that these tarts were as easy to make as they were, considering how good they looked.
-If I was to make the tarts again I would probably cook the tarts for less than the initial 18 minutes-perhaps 15 minutes.
+Overall I was surprised that these tartlets were as easy to make as they were, considering how good they looked.
+If I was to make them again I would probably cook the tarts for less than the initial 18 minutes-perhaps 15 minutes.

 It was also interesting that the cinnamon-sugar nuts weren’t sprinkled over the tarts until they came out of the oven, rather than cooked with the tarts.
 They were certainly very good with the crunchy nut mixture sprinkled over the tops after coming out of the oven, but I wish I had thought about putting some of the toppings on a couple of the tarts before they went into the oven just to see how that might work.
 Next time, I’ll try it that way just to see which I like better.
 Either way, you can’t go wrong with these beautiful little apple tarts!